ChilliCream/graphql-platform/website/src/docs/nitro/integrations/express.md

 ---
-title: "Banana Cake Pop - Express"
+title: "Nitro - Express"
 ---

-You can easily integrate Banana Cake Pop GraphQL IDE with your server app using the `@chillicream/bananacakepop-express-middleware` package.
+You can easily integrate Nitro GraphQL IDE with your server app using the `@chillicream/nitro-express-middleware` package.
 You can either use a CDN hosted version of the app or a self-hosted version using the dedicated package.

 # Installation